-Use Case ID: #T2.1 Use Case Title: Trip creation Created By: Eleni Antoniou Last Revision By: Arnau Prat-Pérez Date Created: 15/3/201 8 Last Revision Date: 9/4/2018 Actors: Travelle r Description: The traveller wants to travel from point A to point B. The traveller opens My-TRAC app to determine best mode, route and time of departure considering latest updated time schedules, traffic, delays etc. The traveller inserts information regarding the starting point and the destination of the trip and the app shows all the alternatives for reaching it, so that the traveller chooses which one he/she prefers.
+Use Case ID: #T2.1 Use Case Title: Trip creation Created By: Eleni Anto oniou Last Revision By: Arnau Prat-Pérez Date Created: 15/3/2018 Last Revision Date: 9/4/2018 Actors: Traveller Description: The traveller wants to travel from point A to point B. The traveller opens My-TRAC app to determine best mode, route and time of departure considering latest updated time schedules, traffic, delays etc. The traveller inserts information regarding the starting point and the destination of the trip and the app shows all the alternatives for reaching it, so that the traveller chooses which one he/she prefers.
 Trigger: The traveller enters the start point and the destination before the trip or opens the app during the trip.
 Preconditions: The traveller has the My-TRAC app already installed.
 The traveller has registered in My-TRAC app.
 Mobile internet connection must be active when creating the trip.
 GPS connection is available.
 Postconditions - Normal Flow: The traveller opens My-TRAC app.
 The traveller specifies 'from' and 'to' locations.
 The traveller inserts trip characteristics (obligatory: day, route preferences etc./optional: time of departure-arrival, mode etc.).
 The app presents available choices of modes and routes (retrieved from #T5.1).
 The traveller can sort the choices based on different criteria (price, time travel, etc.).
-The traveller chooses a route to get more information about: The estimated time of arrival in each intermediate station (if any) and at destination.
-The potential activities that can be performed along the route.
+The traveller chooses a route to get more information about: a.
+The estimated time of arrival in each intermediate station (if any) and at destination. b.
+The potential activities that can be performed along the route. c.
 If the traveller confirms the route, continue.
-Otherwise, go to point 4.
-Alternative Flows: - Exceptions 1. ot allow connecting wit veller and assist his/her h the GPS, so the My-TRAC app is not trip.
+Otherwise, go to point 4. i.
+The traveller has the option to purchase all or part of the tickets for the whole route (#T4).
+6. The traveller strats the trip.
+The app tracks the traveller during his trip until he/she reaches his/her destination, reacting to several circumstances including: a.
+The traveller arrives at an intermediate transfer location and the app notifies the next steps to continue his/her trip (#T6). b.
+The app proposes activities to perform at a given trip step (#T2.2). c.
+The app detects a disruption and proposes a modification to the route if necessary (#T5.2).
+Alternative Flows: - Exceptions ot allow connecting with veller and assist his/her t n the GPS, so the My-TRAC app is not rip.

 2. The app notifies the traveller about this issue.
 Frequency of Use: High (approximately every time the traveller uses the app).
-Special Requirements: My-TRAC app contacts a 3rd party service responsible for route finding.
+Special Connection to 3 rd party services Requirements: My-TRAC app contacts a 3rd party service responsible for route finding.
 Several alternative routes are found.
 For every route alternative, My-TRAC app finds all 3rd party services that affect the conditions of the route (e.g. corresponding PT operator for ticketing, schedule and delays, weather web-service, traffic jams, car/bike sharing availability, etc.).
 Each such a web-service is polled and real-time data on current conditions are collected.
 My-TRAC app collects the data to present the current overview of the conditions on every route (e.g. crowdedness, delays, roadworks).
-My-TRAC app uses thes additional conditions to calculate the personalized suitability of the route to the traveller.
+My-TRAC app uses these additional conditions to calculate the personalized suitability of the route to the traveller.
 Notes and Issues: The traveller can abort the process of creating a trip at any point between 2 and 5 (inclusive).
 The traveller can remove a created route at any given time and stop tracking for that route.